BIOGRAPHY AND DISCOGRAPHY

 (Modern 870; June, 1952)

-Not very original, either in theme, lyrics or basic musical approach, but well done as Jimme Lee sings this with conviction and the band, including her husband on trumpet, gets better as it goes along with a very good sax solo late by Jay Franks.
+Not very original, either in theme, lyrics or basic musical approach, but well done as Jimmie Lee sings this with conviction and the band, including her husband on trumpet, gets better as it goes along with a very good sax solo late by Jay Franks.
 (5)